-Composite Style / Apply Modes
+Composite Style / Apply Modes (Plugin version only)

 Also when used as a plugin, Particle Illusion can be applied using a variety of transfer modes.
 The default setting is “Direct (Classic)”, which composites the particles directly over the source layer — this is the method used by the legacy particleIllusion application.

 Although this “Direct” composite style may be ideal for some projects, a wide variety of apply modes become available once the “Alpha + Apply Mode” Composite Style is selected: